Why does metabolic syndrome occur?

 Metabolic syndrome has become increasingly common in the United States.
 Several factors increase the likelihood of acquiring metabolic syndrome:

-Obesity is an important potential cause of metabolic syndrome.
+- Obesity/overweight: Obesity is an important potential cause of metabolic syndrome.
 Excessive fat in and around the abdomen is most strongly associated with metabolic syndrome.
 However, the reasons abdominal obesity and metabolic syndrome seem to be linked are complex and not fully understood.

-Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
+- Insulin resistance: Metabolic syndrome is closely associated with a generalized metabolic disorder called insulin resistance, in which the body can't use insulin efficiently.
 Some people are genetically predisposed to insulin resistance.

-When they have the same body mass index (BMI), Caucasians are at a greater risk for developing metabolic syndrome than African Americans are.
+- Race and gender: When they have the same body mass index (BMI), Caucasians are at a greater risk for developing metabolic syndrome than African Americans are.
 Men are more likely than women to develop metabolic syndrome.